 To add a new cost:

-- Click on the Cost tab and select the New Cost option.
+- Click on the New Cost from the Quick Create Menu.

 - In the form that displays, enter the name of the cost.

 - A cost category is a template that denotes a certain type of costs.
 The values that you see in this selection field are pre-configured by your program administrator.